The Great Glyphosate Court Case

 • February 2025 – Our case has been registered[4].
 We are awaiting the Commission’s response and the potential intervention of third parties, including industry giants, who will likely oppose our challenge.

-So the battle is far from over, we need to keep going!
+So the battle is far from over!

 Why your support matters

 We are committed to this fight, no matter what.
 But taking on this legal battle requires significant resources in time and costs.
-We are up against powerful industry players who have vast resources to defend the status quo.
+We are up against powerful industry players as Bayer/Monsanto, who have vast resources to defend the status quo.
 While science and the law are on our side, your support helps us expand our reach, strengthen our case, and push for meaningful change.

 This case is about more than glyphosate—it’s about protecting our health, our biodiversity, our soil, our water, and ensuring a healthier future for generations to come.